-In this alternative, the preexisting laws of mechanics are not assumed.
+In the alternative to the deterministic case, the preexisting laws of mechanics are not assumed.
 Let us call this the bootstrap model in recognition of how these laws may come into being.
+In this model uncertainty is assumed due to fully random variations in the spacetime metric not tied to any underlying deterministic process.
+This possibility introduces an intriguing problem in our understanding of the laws of physics.

-The deterministic laws of mechanics are generally described by differential equations.
-It is in the nature of these equations that macroscopic behavior follows directly from behavior at the microscopic level.
-Yet experience with quantum phenomena indicates a substantial degree of randomness at the microscopic level.
+The macroscopically deterministic laws of mechanics are generally described by differential equations.
+It is in the nature of these equations that macroscopic behavior follows directly from behavior at the microscopic level, yet we are assuming randomness at the microscopic level.
+How then could it come to be that differential equations provide a near perfect description of a highly ordered universe at the macroscopic level?